DARK WEB: John Titor, The Internet's Time Traveler

 He doesn't say exactly what everyone is fighting over or how the boundaries are drawn between one side and the other.

-But I do know that according to John, each army will make alliances with other countries, meaning China and most of Europe are helping one faction.
+But I do know that according to John, each army will make alliances with other countries, meaning China and most of Europe are helping one faction and Russia is teaming up with the other.

+Then the war apparently ends with Russia nuking their enemies.
 They drop bombs on the United States, China, most of Europe, meaning mushroom clouds, are going up all over the world.

 According to John, though, the good news is that in the future, people can apparently design nuclear bombs that don't pollute the atmosphere or release lots of radiation.

 So we don't end up with like a nuclear winter or widespread deaths due to radiation poisoning.
+But still, He says roughly 3 billion people die in the conflict.

-John says the mass casualties are a big part of why things are so utopian by 2036.
+John says the mass casualties are a big part of of why things are so utopian by 2036.

 His theory is that you need to see humanity at its absolute worst to understand just how senseless violence is.